pnp/pnpcore/docs/using-the-sdk/lists-intro.md

 }
 ```

+### Updating the set default values

+If you want to update existing default values then first get the existing values using one of the `GetDefaultColumnValues` methods, update the returned list of `DefaultColumnValueOptions` instances and then persist them again via one of the `SetDefaultColumnValues` methods.

 ### Clearing the set default values

 Clearing all the set default values can be done using the `ClearDefaultColumnValues` methods: